-The town of Pierson Florid is located in Volusia County, Florida.
+The town of Pierson, Florida is located in Volusia County, Florida.
 The town is heavily dependent on agriculture, mostly fern growing.
-So much so that Pierson bills itself as the “Fern Capital of the World”.
+So much so that Pierson bills itself as the “Fern Capital of the World.”
 Near and dear to my heart, I am lucky enough to have several friends that live in Pierson.
 As such, I’ve had the opportunity to explore this untouched countryside many times.

 Hidden among the fern trees is a residential oasis of farms and sprawling ranches that people call home.
-And, what’s rarely known about Pierson Florida is how much there is to see and do.
-If you are looking to escape the fast-paced city life, and want to explore Florida’s countryside then Pierson has a lot to offer.
-If you like nature, wildlife, boating, and fishing – Pierson Florida is a place you will appreciate.
+And, what’s rarely known about Pierson, Florida, is how much there is to see and do.
+If you want to escape the fast-paced city life and explore Florida’s countryside, then Pierson has a lot to offer.
+If you like nature, wildlife, boating, and fishing – Pierson, Florida, is a place you will appreciate.

 Established in the 1800s, Piersonville was the first rural community in what is now Pierson.
 Pierson was established in 1876 and incorporated in 1926.

-Primarily, the economy is driven by agriculture with a heavy focus on ornamental fern production.
-Over the past century, the town has been sustained by the fern industry and by the production of other ornamental foliage crops, which are used in flower arrangements shipped domestically and internationally.
+Primarily, the economy is driven by agriculture, focusing heavily on ornamental fern production.
+Over the past century, the town has been sustained by the fern industry and by producing other ornamental foliage crops used in flower arrangements shipped domestically and internationally.

-The fern industry is currently threatened due to anthracnose a fungal disease which has caused the town to consider economic development opportunities.
+The fern industry is currently threatened due to anthracnose, a fungal disease that has caused the town to consider economic development opportunities.
 For example, some are experimenting with growing grapes.
-And, there’s now a commercial marijuana farm in the area.
+And there’s now a commercial marijuana farm in the area.

 If you have ever driven through the area or along US 17, you’ve probably seen the long black tents that shade the fern trees.